emuacat/Front-End-learning-Website-Using-Django/README.md

 ## Deployment on AWS Fargate

 This Django application is deployed using AWS Fargate.
-Fargate makes it easy for you to focus on building your applications, as it removes the need to provision and manage servers.
-We have used various AWS EC2 resources such as VPC, subnets, and security groups to run a custom AWS instance.
+Fargate makes it easy for me to focus on building my applications, as it removes the need to provision and manage servers.
+I have used various AWS EC2 resources such as VPC, subnets, and security groups to run a custom AWS instance.

 ![Deployment Overview](https://github.com/emuacat/Front-End-learning-Website-Using-Django/blob/main/mysite/development%20.avif)